-I found it stated explicitly and expressed implicitly in the Old Testament.
-Then, when Jesus came on the scene, He stood even more fervently on it.
+They are stated explicitly and expressed implicitly in the Old Testament.
+Then, with Jesus, they come to life.
 He placed forgiveness as one of the cornerstones of our lives.
-And then I experienced it myself; everything changed.
+And then, I experienced it myself; everything changed!

 First, I received forgiveness and compassion–the big kind.
 I never really got how critical it is until I was in that dark place and unreasonable light shone on my face.
 I’m still mystified by the strange and inexplicable things that transpired.

 Murderers and thieves have a place they can run to.
 There is hope for them.
 They can run away from sin and turn to God and He will receive them with open arms.
-But people who refuse to forgive have nowhere to turn.
+But people who do not forgive others have nowhere to turn.
 There is nothing left for them, and no hope.

 In prayer there is a connection between what God does and what you do.
 You can’t get forgiveness from God, for instance, without also forgiving others.
 If you refuse to do your part, you cut yourself off from God’s part.